If you’re like me, you hate spending time with self-entitled people.

 Whether it’s deciding simple things like where to eat or what movie to watch to making life-changing choices, you tend to find a way to have your way with people.

 You’ll find that most people find it challenging to talk to you because they know negotiating with you is like talking to a brick wall.
+This can manifest negatively to your work, and you may have trouble forming friendly, if not, civil relationships with your co-workers.

 7. You Take Your Relationships For Granted